 I suspect that the answer may vary depending on the type of product, type of seller, type of buyer, etc. For example, the standard contract to sell a house in Colorado often has "as is" language in it, but the seller still has certain duties to disclose known defects in the house,...Read more »

 I work at this bank and my position as been threatened if I don't pay this loan, which I cannot afford.
 I can hardly look the president in the eye anymore.
 Up until my husband passed, I've been held in high esteem by the president and the board.
-The bank was poorly underwritten and had they asked...
+The bank was poorly underwritten and had...
 Read more »

 Assuming you are talking about potential damages coming out of a lease security deposit at the end of a lease, the landlord would eventually (if it went to court) have the burden of proof regarding any portion they withhold.
 Colorado statute (section 38-12-103) certainly entitles you to an itemized...Read more »